Project Client List

 McPaulworth LLC acquired several historic buildings in Downtown Raleigh in the mid-1990s.
 The partnership renovated and leased one of the properties and sold off the small “Mahler Building” in 2004.
 The remaining property, “The Carolina Trust Building, circa 1901) was sold to Empire Properties in March of 2006 for $980,000.
 Carter Worthy represented McPaulworth in the transaction.

 Alamance Associates II, LLC acquired the dilapidated Hardee’s building at 222 Fayetteville Street Mall in Raleigh in 2001.
 The property sat vacant for several years until the entrepreneurs of the Big Easy Restaurant and Bar saw the potential.
 The restaurant and live music venue opened in 2006.
-Julian Williamson represented the landlord in the transaction.

 In the spring of 2006, Carter Worthy represented the New Schools Partnership, a high school reform initiative sponsored jointly by the Bill and Melinda Gates Foundation and the State of NC, in locating appropriate meeting and office space for the growing enterprise.
 NSP negotiated a 4 year lease for about 6,000 sf of newly appointed office space in the Crabtree Center Building at 4600 Marriott Drive in Raleigh.